-I am a Ph.D.
-Candidate at The Ohio State University and my research focuses on landscape ecology, physiology, and climate change effects, using Plethodontid salamanders as a model organism.
+My research centers on questions related to landscape ecology, ecophysiology, and climate change effects, often using lungless Plethodontid salamanders as a model system.
 I have a broad interest in many ecological questions and organisms and seek to conduct sound and interesting science.
-I am currently working under the advisement of Dr. Bill Peterman at OSU.
 For more information on my research interests and projects, check out my Research page!

 A Special Thank you: